Salesforce Commerce Cloud - SFRA & SiteGenesis

 Getting your Pixlee Account ID and API keys

-Once you have an account, you will be able to look up your Account ID and API keys (Account API Key and the Account Secret Key) required for connecting your store to Pixlee services.
+Once you have an account, you will be able to look up your Account ID and API keys (Account API Key, Account Private API Key, and Account Secret Key) required for connecting your store to Pixlee services.
+Please refer to Getting your API Keys for more details as to how to obtain those keys.

 Configuring your widgets